winterball03/earth-savers-organization-webpage/README.md

 * **Local/session storage** is used to manage login state and user navigation for the session.
 * User data is not retained after logout for privacy.

 ---

-Great follow-up!
-Here's how you can add **Instructions for Downloading and Running the HTML Project Locally** at the end of your README:

----